Mueller-Navelet jets at the LHC: hunting data with azimuthal distributions: Introduction

 With the discovery of the natural stability, the hybrid factorization gained enough reliability to be employed as a powerful tool to gauge the possibility of making precision studies of high-energy QCD in ultraforward rapidity directions reachable at new-generation infrastructures.
 Novel studies on light me\-sons plus heavy flavor\tcite{Celiberto:2022rfj} and on charmed hadrons plus Higgs bosons \cite{Celiberto:2022zdg} have supported experimental plans of making ATLAS and the Forward-Physics-Facility (FPF) detectors\tcite{Anchordoqui:2021ghd,Feng:2022inv} work in coincidence \emph{via} a narrow-timing setup.
-The main goal there has been increasing the motivation toward high-energy QCD studies, as a core element of the multi-frontier activities which give life to FPF research programs.
+The main goal there has been increasing the motivation toward high-energy QCD studies, as a core element of the multifrontier activities which give life to FPF research programs.

 In the present work we come back to comparing NLL results for Mueller-Navelet jet distributions calculated in hybrid factorization with data collected by CMS at 7 TeV.
 First, by providing a prime analysis of systematic effects coming from scale variations around their natural or BLM-optimized values, we highlight how difficulties in the description of angular-correlation moments rise both from intrinsic instabilities inside BFKL and from the emergence of Sudakov \emph{threshold} logarithms which are genuinely discarded in our formalism.
-Applying the BLM procedure improves the convergence of the high-energy series, but it does not sensibly improve the agreement with data.